minio/docs/source/includes/container/steps-configure-minio-kes-hashicorp.rst

             -v |kescertpath|/certs:/certs                                \
             kes:|kes-stable| tool identity of /certs/minio-kes.cert

-   - Refer to the instructions for setting up KES for your :kes-docs:`supported KMS solution <#kes-supported-targets>` for other variables to define.
+   - Refer to the instructions for setting up KES for your :kes-docs:`supported KMS solution <#kes-supported-targets>` for additional variables to define specific to your chosen KMS target.

 b.
 Create the MinIO Environment File